To start off this series, we start with the question I am asked nearly every day via facebook, twitter, and emails.

 Maybe one day I'll have enough distance from the trilogy to have fresh new ideas take root in that world and blossom into something great.
 Maybe one day sales will be so great Tor will come knocking and ask for more.
 Maybe...maybe...

 But the AS THE WORLD DIES trilogy is done.
 It's complete.
-If I ever venture into that world again it will be a new story arc with a different feel and whole new dynamic, but I don't see that happening in the near future.
+If I ever venture into that world again it will be a new story arc with a different feel and whole new dynamic, but I don't see that happening.

 If you're dying to read about zombies Rhiannon Frater-style, remember I do have other zombie novels.
 THE LAST BASTION OF THE LIVING was named the #1 zombie book release of 2012 by Explorations, and THE LIVING DEAD BOY AND THE ZOMBIE HUNTERS is my little known zombie story that all ages can enjoy.